Looking for a rubbish removal company who provides itself on the most efficient & professional strip outs Sydney customers attest to?

 For demolition contractors, the challenge is not only controlling the way that the structure falls, like whether it should go over to a side where there is an open area of simply go down on its own footprints.
 The issue goes far beyond tipping the building over or even ensuring that surrounding structures are not damaged by the flying debris that ensues after the demolition works.

 The challenge extends well after the building has fallen down.
-In most instances, the cleanup is more tedious than the preparation and execution of the explosive demolition.
+In most instances, the strip out and cleanup is more tedious than the preparation and execution of the explosive demolition.
 Aside from the building materials, cleanup crews also have to deal with clearing steel support cables used as safety precautions.

 The approach to the demolition and cleanup would vary extensively based on the type of structure, its height, and the surrounding area.
 This only increases the challenge that contractors have to face when dealing with demolition works.

 What is deconstruction?
 This is the labor-intensive process of demolishing a structure with the intention of maximizing the amount of materials that can be potentially recycled from the building.
 In older apartments, especially those built during the 60’s and 70’s, you may find extensive use of magnesite used as concrete flooring topping to get that smooth and level finish.
 Other flooring materials that you may encounter are timber, carpet, and tiles.
 Can you imagine the difficulty involved in manually removing magnesite, timber, carpet and tiled floors?
-You can expect substantial amounts of hand demolition that is followed by hand sorting and separation of materials so that it can be prepared and ready for selling.
+You can expect substantial amounts of hand demolition both externally and with internal strip outs followed by hand sorting and separation of materials so that it can be prepared and ready for selling.

 How does deconstruction differ from demolition, or are they the same?
 Conventional demolition usually allows for the recycling of as much as 90% of the materials recovered from a typical building site.
 In terms of the amount of recyclable materials generated, there is very little difference between these methods.
 The main difference lies in the labor-intensive nature associated with the process of deconstruction.

 With conventional demolition, equipment and technology usually comes into play.
-Deconstruction relies on hand dismantlement and some level of concrete grinding.
+Deconstruction relies on hand dismantlement, also known as strip outs, and some level of concrete grinding.
 This means that deconstruction is comparatively more time consuming, but may be less expensive.
 The goal with both processes remain the same though, which is to maximize the amount of marketable recycled materials recovered from various demolition sites.